Pregnancy testing and advice

 Think you might be pregnant?
 Not sure what to do next?

-You can buy do-it-yourself pregnancy testing kits from pharmacies and supermarkets.
+You can buy pregnancy tests from pharmacies and supermarkets.
 They can give you a quick result and you can do the test in private.
-A range of tests are available and the way they work varies, so it’s important to check the instructions first.

 A positive test result is almost certainly correct.
 A negative test result is less reliable.
 If you get a negative test result and still think that you're pregnant wait a week and test again.

 If you're pregnant and want to continue with the pregnancy contact your GP or midwife to start your antenatal care.

 If you feel you do not want to continue with the pregnancy please contact either your GP who can refer you to your local pregnancy counselling and termination service or you may chose to self refer via the British Pregnancy Advisory Service (BPAS) on 03457 30 40 30 (calls are charged at a local rate) who can arrange an appointment for you.
 Phone lines are open 7 days a week.

 If you're not sure about continuing with the pregnancy and need to speak to somebody you can book a telephone consultation with one of our nurses or make a clinic appointment online to discuss your options.